LLM4Delay: Flight Delay Prediction via Cross-Modality Adaptation of Large Language Models and Aircraft Trajectory Representation: Methodology

 \subsection{Problem Formulation}

-Considering a flight with identifier $i$, the time horizon of its entire operation is illustrated in Figure \ref{fig:timehorizon}.
-Generally, the key temporal markers that define the operational timeline of a flight include the scheduled and actual departure times, airborne time, airspace entry time, landing time, and arrival time.
-As described in \cite{Mueller2002}, delay can be decomposed into components corresponding to each phase of flight operations.
-As shown in Figure \ref{fig:timehorizon}, the total delay is the accumulation of delays that occur during each phase of the flight.
-In this paper, we define the pre-terminal phase as all operations prior to entering the airspace.
-Accordingly, the pre-terminal delay consists of gate delay, taxi-out delay, and enroute delay.
-Gate delay may result from service-related operations, delay of previous flights, or other logistical factors.
-Taxi-out delay is commonly caused by ground holding procedures.
-Enroute delay is influenced by factors such as adverse enroute weather conditions and required detours.
-These components can be rearranged as follows:
+Consider a flight with identifier $i$, whose operation is illustrated in Fig.~\ref{fig:timehorizon}.
+Key temporal markers defining a flight's timeline include scheduled/expected and actual departure times, airborne times, terminal maneuvering area (TMA) entry times, landing times, and arrival times.
+Total delay can be decomposed into phase-specific components representing the delay incurred at each stage of the flight~\cite{Mueller2002}.
+We define the pre-terminal phase as all operations prior to entering the TMA; accordingly, pre-terminal delay comprises gate, taxi-out, and en route delays.

-We define the post-terminal phase as the operations of aircraft after entering the airspace.
-The post-terminal delay encompasses terminal delay and taxi-in delay.
-Terminal delay typically arises from air traffic congestion, weather disruptions, or airspace restrictions.
-Taxi-in delay is generally attributed to ground congestion at the destination airport.
+We define the post-terminal phase as the aircraft's operations after entering the TMA.
+The post-terminal delay includes terminal and taxi-in delays.
 These delay components can be rearranged as follows: